j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.GooglePlay.Adapter.md

 ▸ **onPurchasesUpdated**(`purchases`): `void`

-Called when the platform reports update for some purchases
+Called when the platform reports updates for some purchases

+Notice that purchases can be removed from the array, we should handle that so they stop being "owned" by the user.

 #### Parameters